JupiterXiaoxiaoYu/zkwasm-fair/README.md

 # zkfair - Fair/Unfair Voting System

 A zkWasm-based decentralized voting platform where users vote on topics using **Ethereum wallet signatures** and **ERC20 token balance** as vote weight.
-The system enables permanent, weighted voting on topics with "Fair" or "Unfair" choices.
+The system enables permanent, weighted voting on topics with "Fair" or "Unfair" choices without staking tokens.

 ## 🚀 Features